kbaseapps/kb_Amplicon/README.md

 # Installation from another module

-To use this code in another SDK module, call `kb-sdk install kb_Vegan` in the other module's root directory.
+To use this code in another SDK module, call `kb-sdk install kb_Amplicon` in the other module's root directory.

 # Help